-3. Microsoft and GOOGLE have a seperate SMTP server for applications
+3. Microsoft and Google have a separate SMTP server for applications

-An email sent via the Providers mail client will be sent via a different SMTP server than that used by third party application such as Nylas.
+An email sent via the Providers mail client will be sent via a different SMTP server than that used by third-party applications such as Nylas.

 They have a pool of outbound SMTP servers which applications such as Nylas get directed to via DNS round robin.